pioneers/mentor-matching/README.md

 1. For each type 1 variable, we have the value of that mentor-team matching (independent of co-mentors) times the variable.
 2. For each type 3 variable, we have the value of the mentor gives the team alone times the variable.
 3. For each type 4 variable, we have the value the two mentors give the team together times the variable.
+4. For each pair of mentors that must be together, subtract `utils.mentorRequiredValue`.
+Similarly, for each mentor that must be with a specific team, subtract `utils.teamRequiredValue`.
+Note that these offsets are independent of the solution, and so won't change the optimum; their only purpose is to make it such that solutions that don't satisfy all requirements have a negative value, making it easier to spot if this happens.

 Note that based on how the constraints are set up, there is nothing requiring type 4 variables to be set to 1.
 Hence, we need to ensure that type 4 variables can only give positive value to the program.
 In particular, this means that the cost for not having time overlaps between a mentor and a school have to be charged to the type 1 variables, not to the type 3/4 ones.
 Additionally, note that the type 7 constraints allow us to set all type 4 variables to 1 provided that both corresponding mentors are assigned to the corresponding team.
 Hence, the value we get from type 3 objective function terms grows quadratically with the number of mentors assigned to a team.
 For this reason, it is recommended that `utils.minNumMentors` and `utils.maxNumMentors` differ by at most 1.
 If the difference is larger than 1, the program will likely prefer assignments that give some teams many mentors and other teams few mentors, whereas we would prefer it to assign all teams an approximately equal number of mentors.